NeuroQP Docs

 A practical starting point is around 200 samples total.

-A good first target is around 100 ON and 100 OFF samples.
+For cell counting and classification projects, a first target of around 100 ON and 100 OFF samples is often useful.

 Use region-based sampling as the main workflow

-Rectangle selection should be the main workflow for fast sample collection.
+Rectangle selection is the main workflow for fast sample collection.

-Select an interesting region and label the sampled cells as one class, for example OFF.
+Select an interesting region and label the sampled objects as one class, then correct sampled objects that belong to the other class.

-In practice, batches of around 20 to 50 cells work well.
+Batches of around 20 to 50 cells or candidates usually work well.

 Train the first model early